If you are spoilt for choice as when to holiday, visiting Iceland in April is a great choice.

 The snow is melted in April so visiting some of Iceland’s beauty is nowhere near as difficult.

 If you are traveling to Iceland with kids in April you might want to schedule a visit to the Children’s Culture Festival – one of the most popular children’s festivals in Iceland.

 This festival is held to introduce the youth to the various types of art through workshops and performances.
 It is a very hands on festival with an emphasis on participation to help children grow as artists.

 The festival has a lot of activities for children such as a circus, visual arts, theatre workshops, storytelling, film, music, dance activities and puppetry.

 Many kindergartens, primary schools, libraries, theatres, music and art schools take part in order to develop an educational platform for children.

 Despite the fact that prices slightly increase during the dates of Easter, Iceland is a great choice to spend Easter with your family.

-If you want to experience something unique and interesting, an illegal bingo game takes place at Austurvöllur in downtown Reykjavík on Easter.
+If you want to experience something unique and interesting, a (once illegal) bingo game takes place at Austurvöllur in downtown Reykjavík on Easter.
 Icelandic atheists play it to spite the Icelandic Laws.

 Iceland have a few different and unique easter eggs which we would recommend trying at Easter.
 The first is an Easter egg filled Icelandic candy and like Chinese fortune cookies.
 The second, for liquorice lovers, is a liquorice-chocolate egg.